Graviton-Code-Editor/website/src/faqs.md

 ## FAQs

 ### Graviton is free?
-Yes, Graviton is fully free.
+Yes, Graviton is completely free.

 ### Is there any kind of telemetry?
 No, Graviton doesn't collect any type of data to then send it to some server.
-What do you, stays on your pc.
+What you do, stays on your pc.

 ### Where can I use Graviton?
 Graviton is supported on MacOS, Windows and Linux.